hunterjsb/GrassRoots/README.md

 #### Response JSON
 - `status` (string): The status of the request, either "success" or "error".
 - `error` (string, optional): A descriptive error message if the request failed.
-- `data` (object, optional): Contains the availability data if the request was successful.
+- `data` (array, optional): An array of objects containing the availability data for each request item if the request was successful.
   - `dates` (array of strings): An array of available dates in the "yyyy-mm-dd" format.
   - `message` (string): A message to display to the user.